 - You can also attach an AC Point parameter to an AC Column component, because AC Point data is compatible with GH Point data. - Defining the end point of the Column is optional.
-If you leave it undefined, you will get a straight - undefined, you will get a straight column with default height (the current height set in the Column Default Settings dialog in ARCHICAD).
+If you leave it undefined, you will get a straight - column with default height (the current height set in the Column Default Settings dialog in ARCHICAD).